Gender, Sex, and Slavery

 Step 2: Have students read aloud and discuss the brief excerpts from Harriet Jacobs and Mary Boykin Chestnut ("A Plantation Mistress Decries 'A Monstrous System'").
 In discussion, students should address the following questions:

-Does Jacobs, a former slave, see female slaves as victims or perpetrators?
+Does Jacobs, a formerly enslaved woman, see enslaved women as victims or perpetrators?

-How does Chestnut, a plantation mistress, see female slaves?
+How does Chestnut, a plantation mistress, see enslaved women?

 Step 3: Ask each student to imagine and write a dialogue between Harriet Jacobs and Mary Chestnut.

 Step 4: Based on their written dialogues and a careful study of the readings, ask students to assess gender roles and moral and sexual attitudes under slavery.
 In their groups, students should address the following: